Updated: Jul 28, 2021

 Feline respiratory disease complex refers to the characteristic acute presentation of contagious respiratory or ocular disease caused by one or multiple pathogens .
 FRDC is typified by principle diseases including feline rhinotracheitis virus (FVR), feline calicivirus (FCV), Chlamydophila felis, Bordetella bronchiseptica, and Mycoplasma felis .

 URIs are pathogen load-dependent and transmitted via aerosol droplets and fomites, which makes cats being boarded in close proximity to other cats particularly at risk for developing a URI .
-Pathogen shedding and consequent transmission varies based on the subtype of the FRDC, with cats suffering from calicivirus shedding the virus continually and cats suffering from feline rhinotracheitis virus shedding intermittently .
-Incubation period for feline respiratory disease complex also varies based on subtype: 2-6 days for FVR and FCV, and 5-10 days for bacterial infections .
+Pathogen shedding and consequent transmission vary based on the subtype of the FRDC, with cats suffering from calicivirus shedding the virus continually and cats suffering from feline rhinotracheitis virus shedding intermittently .
+The incubation period for feline respiratory disease complex also varies based on subtype: 2-6 days for FVR and FCV, and 5-10 days for bacterial infections .

 For any cat parent, identifying symptoms of feline respiratory disease complex is critical.
 Symptoms vary greatly dependent on the infectious pathogen, but may include: